HamStudy/hamstudy-hambook/tech2026/content/Part 1. Science/Chapter 2. Components/section 2-1 Basic Components.md

 ![Illustration with a cartoon capacitor and inductor, clearly fraternal twins](../../../images/illus/inducticap.svg) {.img-pgcap .float-right}

-Just as a battery stores energy chemically, capacitors and inductors also store energy—but in completely different ways.
+Just as a battery stores energy chemically, capacitors and inductors also store energy — but in completely different ways.
 These components are like siblings: they complement each other while having their own unique characteristics.

 ##### Capacitors: Electric Field Energy Storage